 - Log into your crypto wallet and head to the stores that accept cryptocurrencies.
 Now your identity is hidden.

-VPNs for crypto trading – our detailed list
+The best VPNs for crypto trading – our detailed list

 We went through the complete catalog of the VPNs we've tested to choose the best ones for crypto trading.
 Only those that accept cryptocurrency payments and are respectful of your privacy made the cut.